Brisbane Metro construction updates

 Victoria Bridge works

 Works for Victoria Bridge are underway to support bus services and active transport connections across the CBD and South Brisbane.
-Works commenced in June 2022 and will continue until 2024, including:
+Works commenced in June 2022 and will continue throughout 2024, including:

-• removal of existing asphalt and concreting activities on the bridge deck
+- construction of new kerb and guardrail on the bridge deck

-Works will be undertaken from both bridge abutments, and from barges on the river during:
+Works will be undertaken from both bridge abutments, and from barges on the river.

 Temporary traffic, pedestrian and active transport changes